ramosprodev-krs/gemini-studio-pro/README.md

 The next goal was to add a feature where users could customize their agents, based on their personal preferences.
 This allowed users to split the AI behavior through different functions and tasks.

-A simple example of the customizing screen:
+A simple example of the customization screen:
 [Customizing the agent](/examples/agent.md)

 ---